Omaha Storm Chasers: Awards

 One member of the team has received an award issued by Minor League Baseball.

-Fifteen players and three managers have won league awards in recognition for their performance with Omaha.
+Fifteen players and four managers have won league awards in recognition for their performance with Omaha.

 Retired numbers

-The Storm Chasers have honored five individuals by retiring their uniform numbers.
+The Storm Chasers have honored six individuals by retiring their uniform numbers.
 This ensures that the number will be associated with one player of particular importance to the team.
 The Kansas City Royals' retired numbers are also retired throughout their minor league organization.
 Three such numbers (5, 10, and 20) are thusly also retired in Omaha, while two others (23 and 27) are retired for Omaha personnel.
 An additional number (42) was retired across professional baseball to honor Jackie Robinson, the first African American to play in Major League Baseball in the modern era.

 Ownership

-Since being established in 1969, Omaha has had six majority owners.
+Since being established in 1969, Omaha has had seven majority owners.